An obvious clue?

 So what would this version of Secret of Mana look like?
 Let's consider the events from Matango onward.

 1)From Matango, we get a boat, with instructions to proceed to Kakkara or the Ice Country.
+(Alternatively, if we consider that the pirate Serge was the source of our boat, we could cannon to Kakkara, and then acquire it there).
 We can travel from one to the other by the same method and complete the necessary tasks.
 (We could go to the places mentioned in #4, but it'd be easy to make it impossible to complete the missions at this point.)

 2)The Empire can't be reached with our boat, so instead we travel by cannon.

 3)After the second battle with Geshtar, we're either bailed out by Flammie without getting him full time, or find another way back to our boat.